 5.1.2.
 It Is Budget-Friendly

 Nicknamed the ‘humble home’, ranch-style houses are pretty cheap.
-They are pretty affordable to buy or build.
+They are pretty affordable to buy or build in comparison with two-storey houses.
 As it is pretty reasonable, you can save money to spruce up the interiors.

 5.1.3.
 Easy Maintenance

 As ranch-style houses have a single floor, it is easy to clean and declutter the house.
-You need not spend too much time sprucing up your home as the built-in area is quite compact.
+You need not spend too much time sprucing up your home.

 5.1.4.
 Simplicity and Minimalism

 When you always prefer minimalism above anything else, a ranch-style house fits the bill.
-The houses have simple designs, without any flair of drama or grandeur, that look minimalist and cozy.
+The houses have simple designs, without any flair of drama or grandeur, that look minimalist and cosy.

 5.1.5.
 Senior Citizen-Friendly